awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 This error indicates that [ IP access control groups](amazon-workspaces-ip-access-control-groups.md) are configured on the WorkSpace directory, but the client IP address isn't whitelisted\.

 Check the settings on your directory\.
 Confirm that the public IP address the user is connecting from allows access to the WorkSpace\.

+### My users receive the message "No network\.
+Network connection lost\.
+Check your network connection or contact your administrator for help\." when trying to connect to a WSP WorkSpace<a name="no_network"></a>

+If this error occurs and your users don't have connectivity issues, make sure that port 4195 is open on your network's firewalls\.
+For WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\) beta, the port used to stream the client session was changed from 4172 to 4195\.

 ### The WorkSpaces client gives my users a network error, but they are able to use other network\-enabled apps on their devices<a name="network_error"></a>